HomeBeginner's Guide

 The first 30 minutes

-Don't skip the Shrine
+Don't skip the Altar

-Most "I don't know what to do next" forum posts are players who never built the Shrine.
+Most "I don't know what to do next" forum posts are players who never built the Altar.
 Tech doesn't progress through a simple tree — you unlock buildings by completing god quests at the Altar.
 Build it on day one.

 Surviving night one